miraclefactory/mf-website/README.md

 > * And more...

 ### Repository Maintenace 🔨
-ANY FORM of content / style change should be submitted via a Pull Request.
+**ANY FORM** of content / style change should be submitted via Pull Requests.
-If you have any suggestions regarding this repo, please submit your idea via an Issue.
+If you have any suggestions regarding this repo, please submit your idea via Issues.
+Feel free to make any reasonable improvements and suggestions!

 ### Security Notice ⚠️
 This repo does not contain any of our secret app configs, please bear that in mind when you are running the website at your local development server.